 Students may view the institution's federal financial aid policies and procedures in the Student Financial Services office.
+All students are required to complete the CU Student Financial Agreement, the legal disclosure detailing CU billing policies, prior to the start of their first class.

 Summer is considered a leader term.
-Federal financial aid eligibility will be based on the FASFA for the upcoming year (e.g. Summer 2023 = 2023-24 FASFA).
+Federal financial aid eligibility will be based on the FASFA for the upcoming year (e.g. Summer 2025 = 2025-26 FASFA).
 Aid received for the summer counts against total eligibility for the year.
 There is no institutional aid given for summer courses.